 The Academy records the steps taken to meet students' individual needs.
-The SENDCo, Head of House will maintain the records and ensure access to them.
-In addition to the usual school records, the students profile will include:
+The SENDCo and Head of House will maintain the records and ensure access to them.
+In addition to the usual school records, the student's profile will include:

 - Information from previous school / phases

 - Information from parents

 - Information on progress and behaviour

 - Students own perceptions of difficulties

 - Information from Health / social services

-- Information from other agencies such as Connexions Service, Educational Psychologist, Learning Support Services, Community Paediatrician, School Doctor and Social Services
+- Information from other agencies such as, Educational Psychologist, Speech and Language Team, Community Paediatricianand Social Services

 Teaching SEND students is a whole-school responsibility.
-The core of the teachers' work involves a continuous cycle of planning, teaching, and assessing, taking into account the differences in students' abilities, aptitudes, and interest.
-Some students may need increased levels of provision and support this information is available to all staff on the Inclusion Website.
-The Code of Practice advocates a graduated response to meeting students' needs.
-When they are identified as having SEND, the Academy will intervene through SEN Support as described below.
+The core of the teachers' work involves a continuous cycle of planning, teaching, and assessing, considering the differences in students' abilities, aptitudes, and interest.
+Some students may need increased levels of provision and support.
+The SEND Code of Practice advocates a graduated response to meeting students' needs and provision made for each student, along the graduated response pathway, can be viewed on Provision Map.
+When a student is identified as having SEND, the Academy will intervene through SEN Support as described below.